 The browser also includes improvements to make common, every day browsing activities faster such as integrated spell checking and auto-correct tools for common spelling mistakes.
 This makes typing texts for blog posts, social updates, and even tweets "faster and less error prone," Microsoft said.
 A fine-tuned tabs bar also makes closing multiple tabs even earlier.

-To show off IE10's new powers, Microsoft is offering hardware accelerated demos like the fully-featured HTML5-based Minesweeper, the Chalkboard and Speed Reading.
+To show off IE10's new powers, Microsoft is offering hardware accelerated demos like the fully-featured HTML5-based Minesweeper (opens in new tab), the Chalkboard (opens in new tab) and Speed Reading (opens in new tab).
 What you won't experience is a face-full of browser UI, but rather the contents within the displayed web page itself.
 That's on purpose, as Microsoft wants the browser to be a simple window looking out onto the web, not a busy, tacky frame distracting users from the subject.

-To grab Internet Explorer 10 for Windows 7, head here.
+To grab Internet Explorer 10 for Windows 7, head here (opens in new tab).